-Waterfox is a 64-bit open source browser based on Mozilla Firefox.
-It was created in 2011 and it’s available for Windows, MacOS, and Linux.
+Waterfox is a 64-bit open-source browser based on Mozilla Firefox.
+It was created in 2011 and it’s available for Windows, macOS, and Linux.

 Rest assured, with Waterfox none of your history, passwords, cookies, and other personal data gets public or shared anywhere.

-Obviously, it also has a lot of add-ons and extensions that can take the thing to the next level.
+It also has a lot of add-ons and extensions that can take the thing to the next level.
 You can customize it in almost any way you want.

 Of course, there are a few other things you can enable/disable like Tracking protection, geolocation, cookies control, autocomplete, and password protection.

 All these features and more can help you create a private and secure environment that will minimize your online trail.

 As we already discussed, the Incognito mode, or any other variant of the same idea, will not be able to protect your data online and can only do so locally and with limited efficiency.

 That being said, the browser with the best incognito mode is Opera, which allows users to go fully anonymous online by using its built-in VPN service.

 Even though the so-called Private Browsing tab in Opera does the same thing as in the case of Incognito Mode in Chrome, having the capability to turn on a VPN also makes this the best browser option on the market.